One of the most important figures in the history of rock.

 But his Sun Records label was also an early home to Jerry Lee Lewis, Johnny Cash, Roy Orbison, Carl Perkins and more of rock and roll’s greatest talents.
 Sun's recordings included many songs that served as the foundation for rock and roll, such as Elvis Presley’s first five singles (beginning with “That’s All Right” b/w “Blue Moon of Kentucky” in 1954), Carl Perkins’ “Blue Suede Shoes,” Jerry Lee Lewis’ “Whole Lotta Shakin’ Going On” and Johnny Cash’s “I Walk the Line.”

-In 1952, Phillips launched Sun Records on its 16-year, 226-single run.
-(That figure doesn’t include the 71 singles released on Sun’s sister label, Phillips International!)
-Those 45s and 78s with the familiar Sun logo amount to a treasure of music whose greatest moments mark the spot where rock and roll originated and thrived in all its frantic, wild-eyed abandon.
+In 1952 Phillips launched Sun Records on its sixteen-year, two hundred twenty-six-single run.
+(That figure doesn’t include the seventy-one singles released on Sun’s sister label, Phillips International) Those 45s and 78s with the familiar Sun logo amount to a treasure trove of music whose greatest moments mark the spot where rock and roll originated and thrived in all its frantic, wild-eyed abandon.
 “We’re all crazy,” Phillips has said of himself and his charges at Sun.
 “But it’s a type of insanity that borders on genius.
 I really feel that.
 To be as free as you have to be for any kind of music, you almost have to be in another dimension.
 And to do the broad expanse of rock and roll takes an element of mind expansion that people less creative would term insanity.

 Inductee: Sam Phillips (born January 5, 1923, died July 30, 2003)